 The telephone was answered in a professional and courteous manner (tick), a brief Q&A on who we were, where we were, and what we were after.
 Following which a date was set for them to come and see us, with a time!
 Imagine, making an appointment with an actual a time!
 I knew then we were on to a winner.

 Sure enough, (nearly) on time (it's a tough place to get parked where I work) the arrived, gave us a great breakdown of their services and what they were offering and a contract was agreed, there and then.

 There are plenty of other 'tips' I could throw in there, but I would say those four are the basics.
-It's what I've built my photography business on (that and my other unique selling points, which I'll not share here), you'll see the feedback I get on my Guestbook Page (check it out if you haven't already done so), it's a testimony to the relationship I have with my clients.
+It's what I've built my photography business on (that and my other unique selling points, which I'll not bore you with here), you'll see the feedback I get on my Guestbook Page (check it out if you haven't already done so), it's a testimony to the relationship I have with my clients.